request a consultation

 If you go onto someone else’s land, you assume some amount of risk that a hazard could lead to you sustaining an injury.
 If you can prove that a property owner was negligent in addressing such a hazard, you could hold them financially accountable for every form of harm you experienced.

-Property accident cases are uniquely complex in a number of ways, which our Tampa premises liability lawyers could explain in detail during an initial meeting.
-A tenacious personal injury attorney who delivers real results could lend their experience towards building the strongest possible claim for your unique situation.
-At our firm, the end goal is always obtaining fair financial recovery for every one of your injuries and losses, even if that means paying for your recovery out of our pockets.
+Property accident cases are uniquely complicated in a number of ways, which our Tampa, FL premises liability lawyer can explain in detail during an initial meeting.
+Our tenacious personal injury attorney can deliver real results with their experience.
+At Mickey Keenan, P.A. we work tirelessly towards building the strongest possible claim for your unique situation.
+The end goal is always obtaining fair financial recovery for every one of your injuries and losses, even if that means paying for your recovery out of our pockets.
+We have an incredible 80 years of combined service to injured clients and we’re here to help you too.

 When are Tampa Property Owners Liable for Injuries?